UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 PCB design

 We will capture the full circuit in a new KiCad project to draw the complete schematic and its PCB.
-Many additional components are required at this level: connectors, jumpers, footprints, power regulators, decoupling capactitors, etc.
+Many additional components are required at this level: connectors, jumpers, footprints, power regulators, decoupling capacitors, etc.

 Schematic in KiCad